MarxSoul55/project_management/plan.md

 Each of you will create your own completely separate .cc files.

 ALL CODE MUST BE DOCUMENTED AS PER GRADING POINT #2 IN THE README FILE.
+(I have no idea what he means by "pre/post conditions"???)

 Your .cc file will implement one and only one of the following points: